 3.3.3.
 "Service brake" means the (friction or non-friction) braking system allowing the driver to control, directly or indirectly and in a graduated manner, the speed of a vehicle during normal driving or to bring the vehicle to a halt (standstill).

 3.3.4.
-"Full-friction brake" means the service brake mounted on a vehicle that does not use any non-friction braking features.
+"Full-friction brake" means a service brake mounted on a vehicle that uses only the friction between a brake disc or drum and the mating friction materials.